mrubiopr96/WebTest2/README.md

 The configuration files used
 for this site are based on the example-site files provided by the Blitz theme.
 You can customize these files according to your needs.
 The main configuration file is `config.toml`.

+### Page Preview

+You can check a live version of this page at the following link [webdeploytest](https://webdeploytest.netlify.app/en/).